profsmucker/ta-works/Documentation/README.md

 2. A unique course is identifed as 'course_subject' + 'course_id']  + ('section') + 'course_name' + 'instructor_name' and if duplicates courses are uploaded, the backend matching algorithm will handle it correctly but the frontend will not.

+3. During application, if a student does not upload a PDF.
+It won't error on submission but it would error when instructors or associate chair tries to view the resume.

 ### Solved Bugs / Potential Fix:
 1. A popup is added and warning the user it may take up to 1 minute to reduce the bug of multiple `Run Algorithm` clicks